DevNoctis1001/MSDS-program/README.md

-# Portfolio of course work for my Master's in Data Science.
+# Portfolio of course work for Master's in Data Science.

 ![alt text](https://raw.githubusercontent.com/bmoretz/MS-DataScience/master/media/ProgramOverview.png)

 Program Overview:

 The integration of data science and business strategy has created a demand for professionals who can make data-driven decisions that propel their organizations forward.
-You can build the essential analysis and leadership skills needed for careers in today's data-driven world in Northwestern’s online Master of Science in Data Science program.
+You can build the essential analysis and leadership skills needed for careers in today's data-driven world in online Master of Science in Data Science program.

 MSDS students gain critical skills for succeeding in today's data-intensive world.
 They learn how to utilize relational and document database systems and analytics software built upon open-source systems such as R, Python, and TensorFlow.
 They learn how to make trustworthy predictions using traditional statistics and machine learning methods.